 The source of the appropriation is the Medicaid General Fund Local Assistance Account, which is part of the Global Cap.
 The Global Cap is funded by General Fund and HCRA resources.

-There have been no new provider taxes and no existing taxes have been established or modified.
+There have been on new provider taxes and no existing taxes have been modified.